-As a new mum over 40, endurance with healthy eating (and drinking) is everything these days – but it also takes discipline and time out to score those all-important nutrients.
-I initially wondered whether I’d be able to whip up a smoothie and get my toddler ready for pre-school at the same time – all by quarter past Bing!
+As a new mum over 40, endurance with healthy eating (and drinking) is everything these days.
+It also takes discipline and time out to score those all-important nutrients.
+I wondered whether I’d be able to whip up a smoothie and get my toddler ready for pre-school – all by quarter past Bing!

 As I unpacked my superfood sachets which had been delivered for the week ahead, the names alone sounded as if they would get me on the right track.
 From ‘Cheer Me Up’ to ‘More Mochi’, they all seemed as if they could help boost my brain power and support my workout goals at the same time.

 Of course, the results of drinking smoothies don’t kick in overnight (like caffeine) despite me hoping they would as I tackled the Monday morning meltdown.
 It was definitely a ‘Cheer Me Up’ day.